 - That you don’t cause any problems with your fellow tenants.
 Here are six easy strategies to help you make your case.

-View rentals you know you can afford
+Look at rental properties you know you can afford:

-Be aware of your credit history
+Be aware of your database history

 Come financially prepared

-Dress the part
+Dress the part for the inspection

-Arrive on time
+Arrive on time to the inspection

-Rental viewings don’t last long – typically you’ll have less than 15 minutes to view the property and make some decisions.
-If your landlord or property manager has stipulated a viewing time between 3pm – 3.10pm, make sure you arrive a few minutes early, just as you would with a job interview.
+Rental viewings don’t last long.
+Typically you’ll have less than 15 minutes to view the property and make some decisions.
+If the landlord/property manager has noted a viewing time between 3-3.15PM, make sure you arrive a few minutes early, just as you would with a job interview.